 The kind of food that’s best for outdoor activities really depends on a bunch of variables like…

 How long?
-Day trip, weekend or a week or more?
+Day trip, weekend, week or more?

 Can I just throw some protein bars in a backpack, grab a water bottle and call it good?
 Or are we packing meals for eight people for a week?
 Will we have access to a grocery store while we’re there to stock up?

-I plan menus and pack differently when our kids are along, especially if my husband isn’t.
-I have to keep in mind what they’ll eat and how much help they’ll be.
-Of course that was more an issue when they were younger.
-Nowadays they all help with the prep, cooking and cleanup when asked.
+I planned menus and packed differently when our kids were along, especially if my husband wasn’t.
+I had to keep in mind what they’d eat and how much help they’d be.
+Of course that was more of an issue when they were younger and much less so when they were old enough to help with the prep, cooking and cleanup when asked.